 Gonzalo Muñoz was appointed as the High Level United Nations Climate Change Champion for COP25 by the President of the Republic of Chile in 2019.
-In this role, he co-led several impactful campaigns alongside Nigel Topping, including Race To Zero, Race To Resilience, and GFANZ.
+In this role, he co-led Race to Zero and Race to Resilience with Nigel Topping, and worked closely with finance-sector initiatives such as GFANZ.
 These initiatives are instrumental in driving global efforts towards achieving net-zero emissions and building resilience against climate change.

-Before his appointment at COP25, Gonzalo Muñoz co-founded TriCiclos, one of Latin America’s most recognised companies in the circular economy and recycling sector.
+Before COP25, Muñoz co-founded TriCiclos, a circular-economy pioneer and the first Certified B Corporation outside North America.
 TriCiclos has been at the forefront of transforming waste management and promoting sustainable business practices across the region.
 The company’s innovative approach has set a benchmark for others to follow in the recycling industry.

-Gonzalo also played a crucial role in founding Sistema B, the Latin American branch of the global B Corps movement.
+He co-founded Sistema B (the Latin American B Corps movement), Manuia (a sustainability consultancy), and Polkura winery.
 This initiative aims to redefine success in business by balancing profit and purpose.
 Through Sistema B, Gonzalo has been instrumental in creating a network of companies committed to social and environmental performance, transparency, and accountability.

 In addition to his work with TriCiclos and Sistema B, Gonzalo Muñoz co-founded the consulting firm Manuia and the winery Polkura.
 His diverse ventures highlight his commitment to sustainability across various industries.
 Manuia focuses on providing strategic advice on sustainability practices, while Polkura integrates sustainable viticulture techniques, showcasing how environmental stewardship can be integrated into agriculture and winemaking.

 Gonzalo Muñoz is a respected member of several influential organisations.
-He is part of the Club of Rome, the board of the Global Foodbanking Network, CDP Latin America, TED Future Forum, and Chapter Zero Chile.
-His contributions have been recognised with numerous awards, including Chile’s National…
+He is a member of the Club of Rome and serves on boards/councils including the Global FoodBanking Network, CDP Latin America, TED Future Forum/Countdown, and Chapter Zero Chile.
+His contributions have been recognised with numerous awards, including Chile’s National Award for…

 Gonzalo Muñoz was appointed as the High Level United Nations Climate Change Champion for COP25 by the President of the Republic of Chile in 2019.
-In this role, he co-led several impactful campaigns alongside Nigel Topping, including Race To Zero, Race To Resilience, and GFANZ.
+In this role, he co-led Race to Zero and Race to Resilience with Nigel Topping, and worked closely with finance-sector initiatives such as GFANZ.
 These initiatives are instrumental in driving global efforts towards achieving net-zero emissions and building resilience against climate change.

-Before his appointment at COP25, Gonzalo Muñoz co-founded TriCiclos, one of Latin America’s most recognised companies in the circular economy and recycling sector.
+Before COP25, Muñoz co-founded TriCiclos, a circular-economy pioneer and the first Certified B Corporation outside North America.
 TriCiclos has been at the forefront of transforming waste management and promoting sustainable business practices across the region.
 The company’s innovative approach has set a benchmark for others to follow in the recycling industry.

-Gonzalo also played a crucial role in founding Sistema B, the Latin American branch of the global B Corps movement.
+He co-founded Sistema B (the Latin American B Corps movement), Manuia (a sustainability consultancy), and Polkura winery.
 This initiative aims to redefine success in business by balancing profit and purpose.
 Through Sistema B, Gonzalo has been instrumental in creating a network of companies committed to social and environmental performance, transparency, and accountability.

 In addition to his work with TriCiclos and Sistema B, Gonzalo Muñoz co-founded the consulting firm Manuia and the winery Polkura.
 His diverse ventures highlight his commitment to sustainability across various industries.
 Manuia focuses on providing strategic advice on sustainability practices, while Polkura integrates sustainable viticulture techniques, showcasing how environmental stewardship can be integrated into agriculture and winemaking.

 Gonzalo Muñoz is a respected member of several influential organisations.
-He is part of the Club of Rome, the board of the Global Foodbanking Network, CDP Latin America, TED Future Forum, and Chapter Zero Chile.
+He is a member of the Club of Rome and serves on boards/councils including the Global FoodBanking Network, CDP Latin America, TED Future Forum/Countdown, and Chapter Zero Chile.
 His contributions have been recognised with numerous awards, including Chile’s National Award for Environment, Innovation, and Social Entrepreneurship.
-In 2022, he was honoured as a member of the Order of Saint Michael and Saint George in Queen Elizabeth II’s final honours list.
+In June 2022, he was appointed Companion of the Order of St Michael and St George (CMG) in Queen Elizabeth II’s Birthday Honours for services to tackling climate change.

 Gonzalo Muñoz’s vision extends beyond immediate climate action.
 His involvement in various campaigns and organisations reflects a comprehensive approach to sustainability.
 By advocating for a circular economy and supporting innovative solutions, he aims to create a more resilient and equitable world.
 His work emphasises the importance of collaborative efforts in tackling climate change and promoting sustainable development.